nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `Line 2`<br>
 `/end`

-💡 Content must have at least 1 line.<br>
+💡 Note content must have at least 1 line.<br>
 💡 Use `/del` to delete the previous line.<br>
 💡 Use `/end` on a new line to denote the end of the note.